reconhub/learn/content/post/practical-stegen.md

 2.  estimated the risk ratio
 3.  extracted estimate into a data frame

-However, we have potential predictors to sort through and we don’t want to have to repeat these procedures manually over and over.
+However, we have exposures to sort through and we don’t want to have to repeat these procedures manually over and over.
 One strategy to help with this is to create our own *function*, which we can think of as a miniature recipe for a computer to read.
 If we take the steps above and place them into individual steps we would get:

 ``` r
 et  <- epitable(stegen$pork, stegen$ill)